 Do your mortgage products have income and sales price limits?

 The NC Home Advantage Mortgage™ has an income limit of $87,500 statewide but no sales price limit.
 However, the home price does need to adhere to any limits dictated by the loan type (FHA, VA, USDA, conventional).
-The Mortgage Credit Certificate has income and sales price limits that vary by county.

 Where can I find a complete list of participating lenders?